 Through connections with managers and fellow workmates, you’re able to gain more exciting opportunities in the workplace and your field of interest.
 If you make a good impression on your bosses, for instance, then they’ll be in a position to give you good references or even bump you up to a higher position with more responsibilities and perks, which is an advantage for your professional development.

 With good interpersonal skills, your colleagues and even your managers positively perceive you as an approachable person.
 Coworkers are more comfortable interacting with you when seeking your assistance and advice.
 You’ll find that people become easier to work with, and you can engage with them more meaningfully, making your productivity levels more fruitful.

 Your interpersonal skills show when you have an interest in the well-being of co-workers and customers, and their best intentions at heart, gaining their trust and confidence.
 A keen sense of perception helps you through various social situations, for instance, where you’re required to work as a team.
 It also helps you make the right judgment calls and decisions about sensitive work-related issues.

 5. Increases Credibility and Customer Satisfaction

 You show dedication to customer service and support when you’re able to interact well not just with your coworkers, but with your consumers.
 Diplomacy is imperative because you use it to represent and market on behalf of the company you work for and your employer.
-Customers see that you don’t compromise on productivity, that you are aware of their needs and are willing act on their queries and listen to their input on the products and services you offer.
+Customers see that you don’t compromise on productivity, that you are aware of their needs and are willing to act on their queries and listen to their input on the products and services that you offer.